harness/developer-hub/release-notes/feature-flags.md

 ### Fixed issues in the Javascript SDK

-- Changing evaluation handling for Flutter Web (FFM-8963)
+- Changing evaluation handling for Flutter Web.
+(FFM-8963)

 ## Previous releases